Alfresco/docs-alfresco/insight-engine/latest/config/properties.md

+---
-# Solr core configuration properties
+title: Solr core configuration properties
+---

 The solrcore.properties configuration file is the property configuration file for a Solr core.
 There is one solrcore.properties file in each core's configuration directory.
 Use this information to understand the properties of this file, their description, and the default value.